 Coordinate with the Development Committee to ensure that policies and procedures, legal documents, and a checklist are established to facilitate processes for annual, planned, and capital gifts.

-It is the responsibility of the Committee to monitor and approve written policies for donor gifts to ensure that they are classified as intended by the donor, that the return earned or losses incurred is reported appropriately, and that program funding includes an allocation for operating costs.

-Monitor the investment performance of the investment accounts at least quarterly.

-Meet annually with Investment advisors(s).
+Meet annually with Investment advisors to review investment performance.

+Consider an investment advisor selection process every five years.

 Review the Investment Policy annually and make recommendations to the Board of Directors.

-Membership
+Endowment Committee Membership

-Chair – As designated by the Board Chair.
+Chair – As designated by the Board Chair

-Members: All members should have relevant experience and a strong commitment to the long-term potential that a successful Endowment Program will provide to optimize the Champions For Learning’s future success.
+Members: All members should have relevant experience and a strong commitment to the potential that a successful Endowment Program will provide to optimize the Champions For Learning’s future success.

 Two members will have membership on both the Finance Committee and the Endowment Committee.

-Ex-officio members: President and CEO, CDO and CFO.
+Ex-officio members: President and CEO, CDO and CFO

-Members are identified in the annual roster.
+Members are identified in the annual roster on the Board Portal.

 Committee Leadership Responsibilities will be consistent across all four charters.
 Please suggest revisions via email instead of tracking.
 Suggestions will be compiled for a final decision by the Bylaws and Charters Committee.